Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Sources of background uncertainty

 where $H_0$ is the Hubble constant and $c$ is the speed of light.

 Of course, this is only a prior, and what we are really care about is the posterior, i.e., the probability distribution we should actually adopt given our current evidence.
-But since observational evidence cannot measure $\Omega_k$ to a precision greater than $\sim 10^{-4}$, it cannot discriminate within the tail of very large finite universes (corresponding to values of $\Omega_k$ asymptotically approaching zero from below), and hence cannot significantly change the tail properties of the distribution.} And it implies an equally heavy-tailed distribution with respect to the number of galaxies, which is directly proportional to $V$.
+But since observational evidence cannot measure $\Omega_k$ to a precision greater than $\sim 10^{-4}$, it cannot discriminate within the tail of very large finite universes (corresponding to values of $\Omega_k$ asymptotically approaching zero from below), and hence cannot significantly change the tail properties of the distribution.} And this distribution is extremely heavy-tailed---much heavier than exponential.

-Given such a heavy-tailed distribution for the size of the Universe, a large-tailed distribution for total welfare in the the Universe (or, in the part of the Universe unaffected by our choices) is nearly a foregone conclusion.
-The remaining factors are (1.2-5) the number of statused beings per galaxy and (2) the average welfare of statused beings.
-A large-tailed background prospect then just requires two modest assumptions: first, that the product of these remaining factors is not strongly anti-correlated with the number of galaxies in the Universe, and second, that we assign positive probability to both positive and negative values for average welfare.
-The second assumption looks unassailable, and I cannot think of any reason to question the first.
+Given such a heavy-tailed distribution for the size of the Universe, a large-tailed distribution for total welfare in the Universe (or, in the part of the Universe unaffected by our choices) is nearly a foregone conclusion, requiring only (i) that the number of welfare subjects per unit of comoving spatial volume is not strongly anti-correlated with the size of the Universe\footnote{`Comoving' spatial volume is measured using present-day distances, so that the total comoving volume of the Universe remains constant over time despite cosmic expansion. `Welfare subjects per unit comoving spatial volume' can be thought of, without much loss of accuracy, as `welfare subjects per galaxy', since the comoving density of galaxies is more or less a known quantity.} and (ii) that we assign non-zero probability to both positive and negative values for the average welfare of all welfare subjects.
+The second assumption looks unassailable, and I cannot think of a reason to question the first.